pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

  -- `Horace_bugfix` -- the special repository clone, with purpose, described later.

- As, previous to version 4, versions of Horace needed correspondent versions of Herbert, three clones of Herbert repositories, corresponding to appropriate Horace repositories are also cloned here, namely: `Herbert_git`, `Herbert_3_6`, `Herbert_3_2`, and `Herbert_bugfix`
+ As, previous to version 4, versions of Horace needed correspondent versions of Herbert, four clones of Herbert repositories, corresponding to appropriate Horace repositories are also cloned here, namely: `Herbert_git`, `Herbert_3_6`, `Herbert_3_2`, and `Herbert_bugfix` where the last one is redundant or may be used for propagating bugfixes to previous versions of Horace

 As the physical location of Horace repositories may change and was changing in the past and to maintain compatibility with previous versions of Horace installations on Unix systems, we have agreed that the above locations are accessed by Excitation machines code users through symbolic links created in `/usr/local/mprogs` folder.